Upland Inspiration

 Well, besides using them as a rolled-up fly (or dog) swatter, my magazines return to hand multiple times through the years.
 Say, there was an article about hunting a place that was interesting but, at the time, out of your price range.
 Later, you get your chance and the article is there to help get you started.
 Dog training is the same way.
 I have returned to articles on training issues that I come across and would like to re-educate myself or, maybe, find a back-up technique.

 Believe it or not, I like to return for a look at the photos.
 Yup, not going to lie, I get a kick out of seeing dogs working in fields and forests.
 Next, you guessed it, I’ll return to the sections on dog training.
-Many times, my eye catches a venue that sounds interesting, such as, a hunt in areas (or for birds) that I am familiar with or places that I have always wanted to go.
+Many times, my eye catches a venue that sounds interesting, such as a hunt in areas (or for birds) that I am familiar with or places that I have always wanted to go.
 The periodicals I have chosen are filled with hunting dog enthusiasts in public accessible regions across the country.

 Most of all, they inspire.
 They, along with dog training, carry me through the dull days of summer.
 The articles and photographs take me to those places – with dogs and friends.
 Places that I have seen before or can easily image.
 They inspire those that are new to the sport as well.
 Answering questions and filling people with the confidence they need to “get out there”!

 Sure, there are amateur videos online that can do some of that; if you don’t mind the motion sickness from all the bobbing and spinning around.
-Another “free” observation; many of those folks have terrible dog training and hunting habits that, thankfully, you won’t find in any of these magazines.
+Another “free” observation; many of those folks display terrible dog training and hunting habits that, thankfully, you won’t find in any of these magazines.

 So, if you’re just starting or, like me, enjoy re-living good dogs, places, and people, I encourage you to pick one, get a year’s subscription, and get some inspiration!
 And then,